bryanpaget/bryanpaget.github.io/src/posts/open-source.md

 ---
 title: Open Source
 author: Bryan Paget
-description: The concept of open source, where software code is freely available and can be modified and shared by anyone, did not exist during the time of the Buddha.
+description: The Buddha might appreciate the idea of open source, as it embodies the principle of generosity and encourages sharing and collaboration without the constraints of ownership or profit.
+By freely sharing code and knowledge, individuals can work together to create something greater than what they could achieve alone, and can contribute to the greater good of society.
-date: 2023-04-09
+date: 2002-04-09
 tags:
   - posts
-  - buddhism
+  - computers
 layout: layouts/post.njk
 ---